tsamouridis/ACM-AUTh-Days-of-Coding-Solutions/README.md

 # ACM-AUTh-Days-of-Coding - Solutions
-My solutions to AUTh Days of Coding, hosted by ACM.
+My solutions to ACM AUTh Days of Coding.